+Ms. Hernandez-Pinero and Messrs.
+Conway, Davis, Ross, Schwartz and Voell are the members of the Company's Executive Personnel and Pension Committee.
+The law firm of LeBoeuf, Lamb, Greene & MacRae of which Mr. Davis is a partner will provide services to the Company in 1995.
 Messrs.
-Conway, Davis, Hauspurg, Ross, Schwartz and Whalen are members of the Company's Executive Personnel and Pension Committee.
+Hauspurg and Whalen were members of the Committee until May 24, 1994.
 Mr. Hauspurg was formerly Chairman of the Board, President and Chief Executive Officer of the Company.
-He retired on August 31, 1990.
-Mr. Hauspurg receives a pension from the Company and as discussed above from time to time performs consulting work for the Company for which he was paid \$900 in 1993.
+He retired on August 31, 1990 and receives a pension from the Company.
 Mr. Whalen was Vice President and General Counsel of the Company from August 13, 1968 to July 2, 1970 and Secretary of the Company from April 1, 1969 to January 1, 1970.